electron-forge/electron-forge-docs/config/makers/wix-msi.md

 # WiX MSI

 The WiX MSI target builds `.msi` files, which are "traditional" Windows installer files.
 Please note we recommend using the [Squirrel.Windows](squirrel.windows.md) target over using this one.
 These MSI files are a worse user experience for installation but sometimes it is necessary to build MSI files to appease large scale enterprise companies with internal application distribution policies.
-For more info, check out "[Should I use WiX MSI?](https://github.com/felixrieseberg/electron-wix-msi#should-i-use-this)".
+For more info, check out "[the WiX readme](https://github.com/felixrieseberg/electron-wix-msi#readme)".

 You can only build the WiX MSI target on machines with [`light` and `candle` installed from the WiX toolkit](https://github.com/felixrieseberg/electron-wix-msi#prerequisites).